trebisky/Miniframe/README.md

 Here are the projects:

 Roms -- boot rom files and disassembly
-Monitor -- modified roms with interactive monitor Standalone -- various things that can boot from floppy
+Diskmon -- interactive monitor to boot from floppy Monitor -- modified roms with interactive monitor Standalone -- various things that can boot from floppy